krABMaga/krABMaga.github.io/content/_index.md

 insert_anchor_links = "right"
 +++

-[krABMaga](https://github.com/rust-ab/rust-ab) is a discrete events simulation engine for developing ABM simulation written in the [Rust language](https://www.rust-lang.org/).
+[krABMaga](https://github.com/krABMaga/krABMaga) is a discrete events simulation engine for developing ABM simulation written in the [Rust language](https://www.rust-lang.org/).

-[krABMaga](https://github.com/rust-ab/rust-ab) is designed to be a ready-to-use tool for the ABM community and for this reason the architectural concepts of the well-adopted [MASON library](https://cs.gmu.edu/~eclab/projects/mason/) were re-engineered to exploit the Rust peculiarities and programming model, in particular by keeping the visualization and the simulation subsystems fully separated.
+[krABMaga](https://github.com/krABMaga/krABMaga) is designed to be a ready-to-use tool for the ABM community and for this reason the architectural concepts of the well-adopted [MASON library](https://cs.gmu.edu/~eclab/projects/mason/) were re-engineered to exploit the Rust peculiarities and programming model, in particular by keeping the visualization and the simulation subsystems fully separated.

-⚡ The actual community effort on [krABMaga](https://github.com/rust-ab/rust-ab) is mainly devoted to supporting parallel execution and model visualization using the [Bevy game engine](https://bevyengine.org/).

 ---